Catholicate of the West: Council of London

-Creation of the Catholicate
+Formation of the Catholicate of the West

 By a declaration dated 23 March 1944, the Ancient British Church, the British Orthodox Catholic Church, and the Old Catholic Orthodox Church merged into a new body; the official name of this new body was: The Western Orthodox Catholic Church.
-This body was soon after its creation renamed to Catholicate of the West by Patriarch Abdullah III.
+This denomination was soon after its creation renamed to Catholicate of the West by Patriarch Abdullah III.
 No church of the East gave its recognition to the Catholicate of the West, nor made any submission to Abdullah III.

-The first Catholicos of the West, head of the Catholicate of the West, was Hugh George de Willmott Newman, also called Mar Georgius.
-He was consacred as this status by Abdullah III on 10 April 1944 under the name and title: Mar Georgius, Archbishop and Metropolitan of the Holy Metropolis of Glastonbury, the Occidental Jerusalem, and Catholicos of the West.
-Thereafter, Mar Jacobus II stepped down from his office of fifth Patriarch of the Ancient British Church, passing his rank of Patriarch to Willmott Newman; thus Willmott Newman was both Catholicos of the West and the sixth Patriarch of the Ancient British Church.
+The first Catholicos of the West—head of the Catholicate of the West—was Hugh George de Willmott Newman, also called Mar Georgius.
+He was initially episcopally ordained by Abdullah III on 10 April 1944 under the name and title: Mar Georgius, Archbishop and Metropolitan of the Holy Metropolis of Glastonbury, the Occidental Jerusalem, and Catholicos of the West.
+Thereafter, Mar Jacobus II stepped down from his office of fifth patriarch of the Ancient British Church, passing his rank of patriarch to Willmott Newman; thus Willmott Newman was both Catholicos of the West and the sixth patriarch of the Ancient British Church.
 Mar Jacobus II died in 1947.

-On 14 July 1945, Patriarch Abdullah III and Newman mutually agreed that the Catholicate of the West and its head would be completely independent, that the Catholicate would not be under the jurisdiction of Abdullah III and would only be under the jurisdiction of the Catholicos of the West.
+On 14 July 1945, Patriarch Abdullah III and Newman mutually agreed that the Catholicate of the West and its head would be completely independent, that this catholicate would not be under the jurisdiction of Abdullah III and would only be under the jurisdiction of the Catholicos of the West.
 Thus, "[i]t was decreed that the Catholicate was an autocephalous and autonomous Church or Rite, under its own Catholicos and subject to no other jurisdiction".